`

 Graphic Set #4

-Another full page of Political Posters, Advertising, Circus Posters, and other items that could be seen on walls in the period(s) you may wish to set your Mean Streets.
+nother full page of Political, Advertising, Circus Posters, and other items that could be seen on walls in the period(s) you may wish to set your Mean Streets.

 Please Specify Desired Format

 To place your particular Deal, simply E-mail TVAG and specify your choices of Buildings, Streets, Alleys, Sidewalks, etc, from the lists above.
-I'll figure your price and invoice you via PayPal.
+I'll figure the price and invoice you via PayPal.

 The Offer You Can't Refuse!

 Coming soon will be Block Sections representing "Big Jim" Colosimo's Restaurant, and more businesses are coming as well.
-When completed, a full set of Mean Streets already occupies some 8' x 5' without duplication of any Block Sections.
+A full set of Mean Streets already occupies some 8' x 5' without duplication of any Block Sections.

-A unique rules system for Gangster and Police games in the period of the "Beer Wars," We Only Kill Each Other, originally developed by the late Scott Saylors and P.R.
-Wilson is still on the burner.
-Specifically designed to make use of Mean Streets , the game includes detailed rules for Driving, risks of accidents, the advantages (and disadvantages!) of Police Sirens, the use of Police Call Boxes, and other features missing from rules without a "town" to be played in.
-There will be scenarios with specific reference to Block Sections and Businesses in the Mean Streets collection.
-The rules will also cover the period of the famous bandit gangs of the early 30's, and have a just a hint of Sicilian cooking.
+A unique rules system for Gangster and Police games in the period of the "Beer Wars," We Only Kill Each Other (WOKEO), originally inspired by the late Scott Saylors, and brought to fruition by P.R.
+Wilson, has finally been released, after many years in development.
+Specifically designed to make use of Mean Streets (and Mean Sets) the game includes detailed rules for Driving on the actual miniature streets, risks of accidents, the advantages (and disadvantages!) of Police Sirens, the use of Police Call Boxes, and other features missing from rules without a "town" to be played in.
+There are scenarios with specific reference to Block Sections and Businesses in both collections.
+The rules also cover "Dillinger Days," the period of the famous bandit gangs of the early 30's, and (with more than a hint of Sicilian cooking) the "Mafia Wars," too.

 How far the Mean Streets and related projects proceed still depends in part on public interest and customer support!